 Commissioner Pellett agreed with Commissioner Metlen that the 28-foot street standards should move forward quickly, but she did not want to delay the driveway access and private street recommendations.
 She asked how much docket shuffling would be required to prioritize the driveway access and private street recommendations.
-Commissioner Pellett supported Option 1.
+Commissioner Pellett would like to expedite the 28-foot street width standard.
+She supported Option 1.
 She wanted to prioritize the private street and driveway recommendations soon.